 Pivot and flush doorsets ideally need overhangs that cover the whole door in its entirety as this will help to prevent water ingression.

-3. A canopy or porch can be a design feature
+3. A modern front door canopy or porch can be a design feature

 Zinc, steel, glass, Corten (weathered steel) and stone are just some of the materials used to make them.
 It’s definitely worth designing a canopy as not only a functional piece but a beautiful addition to your front elevation.